natura-cosmeticos/Nat-Test-Commons/README.md

 **Important:** The file **github_credentials.properties** can not be committed.

 ### Documentation
-Example usages can be found as comments on top of every class and function.
-For a complete report with all functions run the following command:
+Example usages can be found in [our Wiki](https://github.com/natura-cosmeticos/Nat-Test-Commons/wiki).
+If you want to generate the documentation on your own run the following command:

     make documentation